adamtorres/example-stocks/docs/readme.md

 Patience
 :    You have an abundance of patience as I've not written a tutorial before.

+Feedback
+:    If you have questions, ask them.
+If you have suggestions, make them.
+This doc is a work in progress.

 ## Summary
 This tutorial will cover setting up a webserver, database, RESTful API, and workers.
 Initially, these will be set up on the local OSX system.
 A subsequent section will show how to do the same on a local docker.
 Then a remote docker system will be used while showing some benefits and limitations for doing so.